Warmup

 1. Once this opens, click the Connect button.

-1. Type in the password csci into the password box.
+1. If prompted, enter csci into the password box.

 1. Run your program the way you normally would and the image will pop up in the window on the right.